 Relax at the beach

-Swimming is not really a thing at Neipi Beach, as it’s considered a somewhat dangerous beach with strong undercurrents and a steep beach surface.
-Added to that, there are no lifeguards at Neipi Beach.
-So if you’re looking for a safe swimming spot, this might not be the place for you.
+Swimming is not allowed at Neipi Beach, and I wouldn’t recommend even taking a chance.
+It’s considered quite a dangerous beach with strong undercurrents and a steep beach surface.
+Moreover, there are no lifeguards at Neipi Beach.
+So, if you’re looking for a safe swimming beach, there are better spots than this one.

-Even though swimming is not recommended here, that shouldn’t stop you from visiting because there is plenty of room to bake in the sun.
-A lovely walkway with breezy lookout decks and peculiar statues also runs along the beach.
+Even though you can’t swim here, that shouldn’t stop you from visiting because there is plenty of room to bake in the sun.
+I spent a few hours lazing on the beach with my toes in the sand and absolutely loved it!
+If you’ve had your fill of sun and sand, there is a lovely walkway with breezy lookout decks and peculiar statues running along the coast, too.

 Chill at the cozy cafes